JuanCaicedo/blog-post-dafts/tailored-css.md

 ## State of CSS at SpanishDict

-One of the things that can slow down how a site feels (it certainly did for us) is blocking CSS.
+One of the things that can slow down how a site feels (it certainly did for us) is when CSS blocks [rendering](https://jakearchibald.com/2016/link-in-body/).
 When you add a `link` tag, the browser has to first load and parse the entire file, because it doesn't know how to render the content without it.

-Our CSS is not well organized, and as a result our css files are large.
 For desktop, we build one large file that contains all the styles for our read-only pages (pages like [translations](http://www.spanishdict.com/translate/ser), [conjugations](http://www.spanishdict.com/conjugate/ser), and [grammar articles](http://www.spanishdict.com/guide/ser-vs-estar)).
+This was a
+conscious decision, because having only one file meant the browser only had to make one request to get styles, and that file could get cached over multiple pageviews.

-That file comes out to about 40kb _after_ being minified and gzipped.
+Our desktop css file comes out to about 40kb _after_ being minified and gzipped.
+That's pretty large for something that blocks rendering.

 We picked up an approach known as
 [critical CSS](https://www.smashingmagazine.com/2015/08/understanding-critical-css/),